 Welcome to the University of Otago's website for the Arts Fellowships

-The University of Otago 2013 Arts Fellows.
-From left to right: David Howard - Robert Burns Fellow, Leonie Agnew - University of Otago College of Education/Creative New Zealand Children's Writer in Residence, Zina Swanson - Frances Hodgkins Fellow, Hahna Briggs - Caroline Plummer Fellow in Community Dance, Samuel Holloway - Mozart Fellow.
+The University of Otago 2017 Arts Fellows.
+From left to right: Mere Whaanga - University of Otago College of Education/Creative New Zealand Children's Writer in Residence, Craig Cliff - Robert Burns Fellow, Campbell Patterson - Frances Hodgkins Fellow, Chris Gendall - Mozart Fellow, Caroline Sutton Clark - Caroline Plummer Fellow in Community Dance.

 In his editorial notes for the quarterly Landfall in March 1959, Charles Brasch argued that 'part of a university's proper business is to act as nurse to the arts, or, more exactly, to the imagination as it expresses itself in the arts and sciences.
 Imagination may flourish anywhere.
 But it should flourish as a matter of course in the university, for it is only through imaginative thinking that society grows, materially and intellectually.'